ibrahim-jo/ToDOList2/README.md

+# TO_DO_APP
+## it's a web app to help you to organize tasks and finish it just in time

+this project  is a demo its have 2 pages

+* create a task
+* add time and type of task
+* options if  task priority
+* second-page view the task
+* you can fetch the task or delete it
+##

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).